DEFRA/adp-helm-library/README.md

 {{- end -}}
 ```

-This example would be for `template/secret.yaml` in the `ffc-microservice` Helm chart.
+This example would be for `template/secret.yaml` in the `adp-microservice` Helm chart.
 The initial `include` statement can be wrapped in an `if` statement if you only wish to create the K8s object based on a condition.
 E.g., only create the secret is a `pr` value has been set in `values.yaml`:

 ```
 {{- if .Values.pr }}